 MEN "APPEAR" TO LOSE MORE WEIGHT

-Not only is there a difference in the amount of body fat and muscle mass between genders, but there is also a difference in the areas of the body that men and women store body fat.
+Not only is there a difference in the amount of body fat and muscle mass between genders, but there is also a difference in the areas of the body where men and women store body fat.
 Our hormones are responsible for this too.
-For example, estrogen promotes fat storage in the butt, hips and thighs in women, which is why women typically complain about these areas of their body.
+For example, estrogen promotes fat storage in the butt, hips, and thighs in women, which is why women typically complain about these areas of their bodies.
 Men on the other hand tend to store fat in the abdominal area.
-Studies show that even when men and women lose the same about of weight, men lose it in their bellies whereas women lose more subcutaneous fat, or fat under the skin layers.
-Fat loss around the tummy is generally more noticeable, so even when the amount of weight loss is that same, men look like they are losing more weight, even if they are not.
+Studies show that even when men and women lose the same about of weight, men lose it in their bellies whereas women lose more subcutaneous fat or fat under the skin layers.
+Fat loss around the tummy is generally more noticeable, so even when the amount of weight loss is the same, men look like they are losing more weight, even if they are not.